karelplanken/kde/tools_windows/vs_code_install_windows.md

 ### Notes

 - Adjust `"python.defaultInterpreterPath"` if you're using `uv` to manage environments outside of `.venv`.
-- If you're working in WSL2, set the interpreter path to the appropriate location inside your WSL distro.
+- If you're working in WSL 2, set the interpreter path to the appropriate location inside your WSL distro.
 - Ensure that both the Ruff and Python extensions are installed in the appropriate environment (Windows or WSL).

 ## Conclusion

-With VS Code installed and configured, you now have a powerful and flexible development environment that integrates seamlessly with both Windows and WSL2.
+With VS Code installed and configured, you now have a powerful and flexible development environment that integrates seamlessly with both Windows and WSL 2.
 By leveraging modern tools like Ruff, uv, and the Remote Development extension pack, you can maintain a clean, efficient workflow across local and remote contexts.

 This setup supports:
 - Fast and reliable Python development
 - Integrated Docker and Git workflows
-- Remote editing and debugging in WSL2
+- Remote editing and debugging in WSL 2
 - A consistent experience across environments

 As your development needs evolve, VS Code's extensibility allows you to adapt and expand your tooling without disrupting your workflow.
 This guide provides a solid foundation for building and maintaining a modern, cross-platform development environment.